Notre-Solutions/Inship-Website/src/content/products/CAPS.md

 productpage:
   features:
     - title: Paper Elimination
-      description: Documents are e-mailed or uploaded to the system via DnD, removing all previous paper handling requirements.
+      description: documents are emailed or uploaded to the system via Drag and Drop, removing all previous paper handling requirements
     - title: User Defined Data Capture
-      description: Data is captured automatically and the data capture requirements can easily be modified by the user.
-Capture fields can be added, edited and deleted.
+      description: data is captured automatically according to user-defined requirements and rules.
+Those rules can be easily modified by the user.
+        Capture fields can be added, edited, and deleted
     - title: Issue Checking
-      description: CAPs comes with standard issue checks that can be modified at both a global and/or group level.
+      description: CAPS comes with standard issue checking that can be easily modified at either a global and / or group level
     - title: Document Routing
-      description: CAPs includes a workflow process that mirrors and automates both simple and complex process flows to meet any businesses needs.
+      description: CAPS includes a workflow process that mirrors and automates both simple and more complex process flows to meet any business need
     - title: Auto-Routing
-      description: Workflow can be automated by routing using supplier codes, general ledger codes, delivery address, project code and more.
+      description: workflow can be automated by routing using supplier codes, general ledger codes, delivery address, project code and more
     - title: PO and GRN Matching
-      description: CAPs can match invoices to purchase orders (POs) or goods received notes (GRNs) at a total or line by line level.
-Delivery, discounts and various surcharges can also be easily handled.
+      description: CAPS can match invoices to purchase orders (POs) or goods received notes (GRNs) at a total or line-by-line level.
+Delivery, discounts and various surcharges can also be easily handled
     - title: General Ledger Coding
-      description: CAPs can auto-code invoices based on multiple factors.
+      description: CAPs can auto-code invoices based on multiple factors
     - title: Line by Line Data Capture
-      description: CAPs can auto-capture line items on invoices for coding, reporting and searching purposes.
+      description: CAPS can auto-capture line items on invoices for coding, reporting and searching purposes
     - title: Approval
-      description: With all relevant information displayed on screen, documents can be easily approved with one click .
+      description: with all relevant information displayed on screen, documents can be easily approved with one click .
     - title: Bulk Approvals
-      description: All documents from one supplier or all PO matched documents can be approved at once with a simple click.
+      description: all documents from one supplier or all PO matched documents can be approved at once with a simple click
     - title: Approval Limits
-      description: Approval limits can be set by users, suppliers and or General Ledger Codes
+      description: approval limits can be set by users, suppliers and / or General Ledger Codes
     - title: Comments
-      description: Users can add new, pre-defined or forced comments on documents.
+      description: users can add new, pre-defined or forced comments on documents
     - title: Price Watch
-      description: CAPs watches for price increases on items and displays any increase in price to the user.
+      description: CAPS watches for price increases on items and displays any increase in price to the user
     - title: Invoice Storage
-      description: The original invoice can be stored for up to seven years, if required; the document can be searched for by the user at any time.
+      description: the original digitized invoice can be stored for up to 7 years;
+        documents can be searched for by the user at any time
     - title: High Security Documents
-      description: Highly confidential documents can be handled by CAPs.
+      description: highly confidential documents can be handled by CAPS within a secure cloud environment
     - title: Statement Reconciliation
-      description: Statement are automatically reconciled; any invoice errors are detected and CAPs provides a simple method of notifying suppliers of any issues.
+      description: statements are automatically reconciled; any invoice errors are detected and CAPS provides a simple method of notifying suppliers of any issues
     - title: Search
-      description: Documents can be searched for using multiple fields such as the supplier, invoice number, date, PO detail, value, to name a few.
+      description: documents can be searched for using multiple fields such as supplier name, invoice number, date, PO detail, value, to name a few
     - title: Search Reporting
-      description: All search results can be reported on either an invoice or an invoice line bases.
+      description: all search results can be reported on either an invoice or an invoice line basis
     - title: Document Tracking
-      description: Invoices within CAPs that require approval are tracked, illustrating whose approval is required and the outstanding approval time of the document.
+      description: invoices within CAPS that require approval are tracked, illustrating whose approval is required and the outstanding approval time of the document
     - title: Issue Handling
-      description: CAPs provides multiple ways to handle invoice issues which can be customised globally.
+      description: CAPS provides multiple ways to handle invoice issues which can be customised globally
     - title: Mobile Approval
-      description: Documents can be approved by CAPs mobile app.
+      description: documents can be approved by the CAPS mobile application, on the fly
   timeline:
     - title: Receiving Documents
-      description: Invoices and credit notes are e-mailed by the user or it's suppliers to a dedicated e-mail address, alternatively any user can DnD documents into CAPs.
+      description: Invoices and credit notes are emailed by the user or their suppliers to a dedicated email address.
+Alternatively, any user can Drag and Drop documents into CAPS.
     - title: Processing Documents
-      description: Once a new document is received, CAPs identifies the document, automatically capturing the required information and setting it's coding rules.
+      description: "InShip CAPS identifies the document, and automatically captures the required information based on coding rules (as an example: that data can include supplier name, invoice number, date, amount, product categories and similar)"
     - title: Matching and Approval
-      description: Based on a company's needs, document approval can be simple or complex.
-The system allows for single or bulk document approval, PO matching, mobile approval and authorisation levels.
+      description: depending on the end-user’s requirements, document approval can meet either simple, or more complex, approval rules.
+CAPS allows for single or bulk document approval and PO / GRN matching.
+Digital copies of the invoices as well as captured data can be forwarded to specified staff for approval, anywhere they are located, and also meets defined authorization levels.
+Too, CAPS can provide approval on mobile devices (cell phones, tablets)
     - title: Bulk Upload
-      description: Files are transferred to your accounts/ERP system.
+      description: files are transferred to users ERP / Accounting system for ledgering, accounting, and analysis
   customerReports:
     - percentage: 90
       description: Document processing time is reduced by 90%